TheInkedEngineer/TokenDrivenUITalk-2023/README.md

 # SwiftHeroes2023
-A demo project for Swift Heroes 2023 describing how to use a Design Library with a SwiftUI Application.
+A demo project on how to use a Token-Driven Design Library with a SwiftUI Application.